andrewcapodieci/golden-layout-react-redux/README.md

 # golden-layout-react-redux
+**Note: this is a work in progress...I haven't found a solution yet.**

 Minimal example showing how to link redux state to react components embedded within golden-layout.

 Run `npm install`, then `npm run dev` and point your browser to `localhost:8080` to run the example.